paypal/squbs/docs/configuration.md

   # is relative to the working directory of the squbs process.
   external-config-dir = squbsconfig

   # An external configuration file name list.
-Any file with the name in the list under the external-confi-dir will bes
+Any file with the name in the list under the external-confi-dir will be
   # loaded during squbs initialization for Actor System settings.
 Implicit "application.conf" will be loaded
   # besides this file name list
   external-config-files = []
+}

+default-proxy {

+  # All squbs proxies carry the type "squbs.proxy"
+  type = squbs.proxy

+  # a processorFactory must be provided in a proxy
+  processorFactory = "org.squbs.pipeline.SimpleProcessorFactory"

+  # settings will be parsed by processorFactory and create a processor
+  settings = {
+    # handlers is the unified place to indicate all the request/response/common handlers class name
+    # each handler should have a default constructor and derived from trait Handler
+    # handlers = {
+    #   myhandler = com.myorg.myhandler
+    # }

+    # inbound and outbound determine the handlers to be go throught in request/response phases
+    # inbound = []
+    # outbound = []
+  }

 }

 default-listener {